w3f/polkadot-wiki/docs/learn/learn-staking-advanced.md

 If one decides to send staking rewards to the stash account and automatically bond them (i.e. compounding the staking rewards), the position within a bag does not change automatically.
 The same scenario applies to a slashing event, i.e., when a nominator gets slashed, their position within a bag does not change.
 This might result in a scenario where the node is in the wrong bag and needs to be placed in the right bag.
-Any nominator within a specific bag can submit the permissionless extrinsic `rebag` within the `voterList` pallet instance to update the positions of those accounts that do not belong to their bag, and place them in the correct one.
-Actions like bonding/unbonding tokens automatically rebags the nominator node, but events like staking rewards/slashing do not.
+To address this issue, any account on-chain can submit the permissionless extrinsic `rebag` within the `voterList` pallet instance to update the positions of the nodes that do not belong to their bag and place them in the correct one.
+To reiterate, actions like bonding/unbonding tokens automatically rebag the nominator node, but events like staking rewards/slashing do not.
 See the [bags-list](learn-nominator.md#bags-list) section for more information.